Kankai: Temple and Surroundings

 The main temple is "Shri Kankeshwari Mataji" also known as "Shri Kankai Mataji".
 Mataji is principal goddess (કુળદૅવી) to many castes in India; Like Vaishya Suthar (Vadhia and Padhiyar), Gurjar Suthar(Panchasara), Bhawsar (bahekar), Uneval Brahmins, Bhadreshwara-Vanza, Borkhetaria-Vanza Vaishya and some other castes.

 A smaller temple for Bhudarjee Dada, Mataji's brother is erected behind the main temple.
 This is at a walking distance from the main temple.

 Shingavada (શિગૌદા) river flows on one side of the temple.

 Sometimes visitors can see lions near the temple or near the river as it's an open habitat for lions, second only to Africa.

 Accommodations

-Every year thousands of devotes and tourist visit this temple.
+Every year thousands of devotees and tourist visits this temple.
 The temple also provides meals for devotees and tourist.
-(Please verify this information with the temple trust).
-Donations to the temple trust are always welcome.
 Being located in the middle of Gir Sanctuary, as per norms, tourists have to exit the sanctuary before sunset.